pspdev/pspdev-docker/readme.txt

  Or, manually run 'make' on the current directory:

-   docker run -v `pwd`:/build pspdev-docker /bin/bash -c "cd /build && make"
+   docker run -v `pwd`:/build pspdev-docker make

  ============================
   How do I save and load it?